 Degrees and Programs Main Menu

-Bachelor of Arts in Gender and Women's Studies
+Bachelor of Arts in Gender Studies

-Gender and Women's Studies is an interdisciplinary program that examines the social, cultural, and biological constructions of gender and sexuality.
+Gender Studies is an interdisciplinary program that examines the social, cultural, and biological constructions of gender and sexuality.
 The program is founded on close collaboration between academic departments, allowing our students to work with methodologies that cross traditional academic disciplines.

 The need for graduates with a background in the study of gender and women's issues is growing.
 Professionals must develop, assess and implement programs designed to address problems of violence against women, illiteracy and inadequate healthcare, among many others.
 These problems are often impacted by gender and racial or ethnic differences.
 Traditional academic disciplines sometimes address these issues though "adding-on" discipline-specific units or courses, but approaches to gender and diversity are now so complex and the body of gender-related research is so substantial that this kind of additive approach is no longer sufficient.
-A major in GWST addresses these societal and academic needs in a way that creates a breadth of focus not available in many traditional undergraduate degrees.
+A major in GST addresses these societal and academic needs in a way that creates a breadth of focus not available in many traditional undergraduate degrees.

 These attributes make GWST students valuable candidates for jobs in many fields.
 Some of the potential career options for these students include those in the areas of the arts, business, social work and psychology, media, politics and law, sports, education and health care.